teaching-on-testbeds/hello-aerpaw/index.md

 #### On Linux - start VPN

-Suppose your `.ovpn` file is named `aerpaw-common.ovpn`.
+Suppose your `.ovpn` file is named `aerpaw-XM-X0000-common.ovpn`.
 On Linux, you would run

 ```
-sudo openvpn aerpaw-XM-X0296-common.ovpn
+sudo openvpn aerpaw-XM-X0000-common.ovpn
 ```

 in a terminal (from the same directory where you have downloaded the file).
 If it is successful, you should see